An Overview of Strategic Planning & Execution

 An execution-ready strategic plan should ideally have between 3 - 5 well-defined Focus Areas (per plan).

-Further, we'd suggest creating at least a few Objectives underneath each of these Focus Areas to get your people started.
+Further, we'd suggest creating at least a few Objectives underneath each Focus area to get your people started.

 5. A Clear Structure for Projects & KPIs